bbanjade/AB-Test/README.md

 ##### sample size for each group is calculated from the "Power Analysis", which depends on: (a) Power of test (1-B) -- probability of finding a statistical difference between the groups in test set when a difference is actually present.
 This is usually set at 0.8 by convention. (b) Alpha value (a) - The critical value set at 0.05. (c) Effect size -- How big of a difference we expect there to be between teh conversion rates.

 ##### we need a difference of 2%, so we need to use 13% and 15% to calculate the effect size we want.
-Rest Python will caclculate.
+Rest Python will calculate.

+### Packages imports
+import numpy as np
+import pandas as pd
+import scipy.stats as stats
+import statsmodels.stats.api as sms import matplotlib as mpl import matplotlib.pyplot as plt import seaborn as sns from math import ceil
+%matplotlib inline